 - Development contributions and reserve financial contributions are recognised as revenue when Council has rights to the contribution and has provided, or is able to provide, the service that gave rise to the charging of the contribution.
 Otherwise development contributions and financial contributions are recognised as liabilities until such time as Council provides, or is able to provide, the service. - Interest is recognised using the effective interest method. - Dividends are recognised when the right to receive payment has been established. - Where a physical asset is acquired for nil or nominal consideration the fair value of the asset received is recognised as revenue.
-Assets vested in Council are recognised as revenue when control over the asset is obtained (for roading and water assets, this is when S224 is approved).
+Assets vested in Council are recognised as revenue when control over the asset is obtained.
 The fair value of vested or donated assets is usually determined by reference to the cost of constructing the asset.
 For assets received from property developments, the fair value is based on construction price information provided from the most recent revaluation. - Infringements are recognised when the fine is issued.